simonqv/INDA/README.md

 > in the method headers!

 ### Task 2 - Create an implementation of Stack
-Write a class that implements this interface.
-Make sure that all methods are O(1) in the worst case.
+Write a class that implements the `Stack` interface.
 Testing is crucial when implementing something like this, it may be a good idea to skip ahead to the [testing section](#testing) and implement the tests first!

 As mentioned in [Task 1](#task-1---create-a-stack-interface), a stack is in terms of functionality essentially a simplified linked list.
-You should copy your `LinkedList` implementation from last week, and rewrite the class declaration to implement your `Stack` interface.
+You should copy your `LinkedList` implementation from last week (i.e. copy the file `LinkedList.java`), and rewrite the class declaration to implement your `Stack` interface.
 Then implement the methods required by said interface.
 Note that `LinkedList`, if fully completed, should have _all_ of the required functionality already, so it is simply a matter of adding some new public methods that call other, already implemented methods.
 Having one concrete class implement several interfaces is a common pattern in Java.
 It has the upside that code duplication is much reduced, as many interfaces share a lot of functionality.
 The downside is, however, that the API of that single concrete class may become quite polluted.

+> **Assistant's requirement:** All methods defined by the `Stack` interface
+> must be O(1) in the worst case!

+> **Assistant's note:** The methods in `LinkedList` that need to work for the
+> `Stack` methods to work properly are `addFirst`, `removeFirst`, `getFirst`,
+> `size` and `isEmpty`.
+If you have yet to make these work well, it is strongly
+> recommended that you go back to the previous assignment and finish up before
+> starting to implement the `Stack` interface.

-### Task 3 - Evaluation of postfix-expressions
+### Task 3 - Evaluation of postfix expressions
-A stack is a very useful data type that amongst other things is used to implement method-calls in programming languages.
-This weeks assignment is not to implement a whole language however.
+A stack is a very useful data type that, among other things, is used to implement method calls in programming languages.
+This week's assignment is not to implement a whole language however, but it does involve similar concepts.
+One of those concepts is _parsing_, which is the act of taking a sequence of symbols and figuring out what they mean.

-You will write a program that can calculate arithmetic expressions written in postfix-notation.
-It's a simple way to write arithmetic expressions that doesn't require parentheses nor priority-rules.
+You will write a program that can calculate arithmetic expressions written in postfix notation.
+Postfix is simple way to write arithmetic expressions that doesn't require parentheses nor priority-rules.
 The valid digits are `0-9`, and operators are `-/*+`.
 Here are some examples of expressions written in the usual infix-notation and postfix respectively: